learning-zone/javascript-basics/README.md

 ## Q. ***What is the definition of a higher-order function?***

 A higher-order function is any function that takes one or more functions as arguments, which it uses to operate on some data, and/or returns a function as a result.
 Higher-order functions are meant to abstract some operation that is performed repeatedly.
 The classic example of this is `map`, which takes an array and a function as arguments. `map` then uses this function to transform each item in the array, returning a new array with the transformed data.
 Other popular examples in JavaScript are `forEach`, `filter`, and `reduce`.
-A higher-order function doesn't just need to be manipulating arrays as there are many use cases for returning a function from another function. `Function.prototype.bind` is one such example in JavaScript.
+A higher-order function doesn\'t just need to be manipulating arrays as there are many use cases for returning a function from another function. `Function.prototype.bind` is one such example in JavaScript.

 **Map**